frontend-dashboard/multimedia-browser/README_EN.md

 ### 6. Version Information Display

-Display version information of Electron, Chromium, and Node.js currently used by the application.
+Display version information of the current Electron, Chromium, and Node.js used by the application.

+## Future Plans

+- Add support for more media file types (such as videos, audio, images, etc.)
+- Implement file search and filtering functionality
+- Add batch operation features (such as batch deletion, batch renaming, etc.)
+- Provide a plugin system to support user-defined feature extensions
+- Optimize performance to support browsing and managing large files and directories
+- Add file tagging functionality to support file categorization and marking
+- Add file property editing functionality to support viewing and modifying file metadata
+- Implement file preview functionality to support quick preview of common media formats
+- Add file operation history to facilitate users undoing operations
+- Add multi-window support to improve multitasking efficiency

-## User Guide
+## Usage Guide

 ### Start the Application

-After installing dependencies, use the `npm run dev` command to start development mode, or use the built executable file to start the application.
+After installing dependencies, start the development mode using the `npm run dev` command, or start the application using the built executable file.

 ### Browse Media Files

-After starting the application, you can view and manage local media files on the media browsing page.
-Use the controls on the interface to switch view modes, sorting methods, and filtering criteria.
+After the application starts, you can view and manage local media files on the media browsing page.
+Use the controls on the interface to switch view modes, sorting methods, and filtering conditions.

 ### Change Theme

-On the settings page, select your preferred theme mode through the drop-down menu:
+On the settings page, select your preferred theme mode through the dropdown menu:
 1. Click the "Settings" button in the navigation bar to enter the settings page
 2. Find the "Theme" option in the "Interface Settings" section
-3. Select "Light Theme", "Dark Theme", or "System Theme" from the drop-down menu
+3. Select "Light Theme", "Dark Theme", or "System Theme" from the dropdown menu
 4. The theme will be applied immediately after selection

 ### Switch Language

-On the settings page, switch the application language through the drop-down menu:
+On the settings page, switch the application language through the dropdown menu:
 1. Find the "Language" option in the "Interface Settings" section
-2. Select your preferred language from the drop-down menu
+2. Select the preferred language from the dropdown menu
-3. The language will switch immediately
+3. The language will be switched immediately

 ### Development Tools

 - Press F12 in the application window to open developer tools
-- Supports hot reloading, the interface will automatically update after code changes
+- Hot reloading is supported, and the interface will automatically update after code changes

 ## Development Notes

-1. **Inter-process Communication**: Use IPC mechanism to transfer data between main process and renderer process
+1. **Inter-process Communication**: Use IPC mechanism to transfer data between the main process and renderer process
 2. **Context Isolation**: The application enables context isolation to ensure the security of the renderer process
 3. **Preload Script**: All Node.js APIs that need to be accessed from the renderer process should be exposed in the preload script
 4. **Theme Management**: Theme-related utility functions are uniformly stored in `utils/themeUtils.js` to avoid code duplication
 5. **Internationalization**: Newly added text content needs to be translated in all language files
-6. **Code Standards**: Follow the project's ESLint and Prettier configurations
+6. **Code Standards**: Follow the project's ESLint and Prettier configuration

 ## Theme Development Guide

 The application's theme styles are mainly implemented through CSS variables, located in the `src/renderer/src/assets/` directory:

 - `base.css`: Defines basic CSS variables and reset styles
-- `main.css`: Defines main application styles and theme adaptation for Element Plus components
+- `main.css`: Defines the main application styles and theme adaptation for Element Plus components

 When adding new component styles, ensure that both light theme and dark theme style definitions are provided.